enoonan/pin_stripe/usage-rules.md

 ### Security

-The installer configures `TinyElixirStripe.ParsersWithRawBody` in your endpoint, which:
+The installer configures `PinStripe.ParsersWithRawBody` in your endpoint, which:
 - Caches the raw request body for signature verification
 - Is required for Stripe webhook security
 - Replaces the standard `Plug.Parsers`